tonyzonghui/UIKitHelper/README.md

 ## 3. AutoHideKeyboardTableViewController

 The usage and the behaviour is the same as AutoHideKeyboardViewController.
 This is for UITableView to implement 'tap background to dismiss keyboard' behavior.

+# License
+---
+UIKitHelper is available under the MIT license.
+See the LICENSE file for more info.